Nichlas Rohde

-Nichlas Rohde (born 1 January 1992) is a Danish footballer who plays as a centre forward for Liria FK.
+Nichlas Rohde (born 1 January 1992) is a Danish former professional footballer who played as a centre forward.

-A mentally strong and direct attacker, who is brave when fighting for the ball.
+Rohde has been described as a mentally strong and direct attacker, who is brave when fighting for the ball.

-Early life
+Career

 Born in Roskilde, Rohde started playing football at a youth level with Jyllinge FC, Ølstykke FC and Brøndby, until he was picked up by FC Nordsjælland in January 2009.
 He played the 2010–11 season for FCN's under-19 squad, helping the team to a 3rd-place finish, and ending the season as league top scorer with 20 goals.

-Senior career

-FC Nordsjælland

 Rohde made his league debut on 7 August 2011, coming on as a substitute for Matti Lund Nielsen against Silkeborg.
 He scored an equalizing goal within 12 minutes of coming off the bench, bringing the score to 1–1, FCN eventually winning the game 2–1.
 Having made two league appearances and one in Europe against Sporting Lisbon, Rohde was rewarded with a 3 1/2-year contract on 23 August 2011.